-Researcher Alexander Fleming first discovered antibiotics in 1928 when he returned from holiday to find a fungus, Penicillium rubens, had contaminated one of his culture plates.
+Researcher Alexander Fleming first discovered antibiotics in 1928 when he returned from holiday to find a fungus, Penicillium rubens, was growing on a petri dish of Staphylococcus aureus bacteria

 He noticed that no bacteria had grown in the areas around the fungal colonies.
-Antibiotics produced by the fungus had stopped it from growing.
+Antibiotics produced by the fungus had stopped the bacteria from growing.

-This led to the discovery of the first antibiotic, penicillin, as we know it today.
+This led to the discovery of the potent antibiotic, penicillin, as we know it today.

-Mushrooms are the most obvious source of fungi in our diets, but fungi are also hiding in many other common foods.
+Edible mushrooms are delicious and add healthy fats and proteins to our diets, but fungi are also hiding in many other common foods.

-It's made using a starter, which is a mixture of flour and water.
-Yeast and bacteria naturally present in flour start to ferment, eat the sugars in the flour, and produce CO².
-This starter is used to make sourdough bread and is what makes it rise.
+Sourdough bread is made using wild yeasts naturally present in flour.
+Ingredients include a starter, which is a mixture of flour and water.
+During fermentation, yeast and bacteria in the flour start to eat the sugars and produce carbon dioxide, helping the bread to rise.

 Even chocolate relies on fungi to get its distinct flavour.
-Cacao beans go through a fermentation process, where yeast develops the rich chocolately flavour we all know and love.
+Cacao beans go through a fermentation process, where the microbial community including wild yeasts, filamentous fungi, and bacteria, develop the rich chocolatey flavour we all know and love.

-The salty condiment soy sauce is brewed using bacteria and fungi, which is added to breakdown the proteins in soy beans and create a delicious flavour.
+The salty condiment soy sauce is brewed using bacteria and fungi, which are added to breakdown the proteins in soy beans and create a delicious flavour.

-Quorn, a popular meat substitute, is another food product that couldn't be made without fungi.
+Quorn, a popular source of proteins and a meat substitute, is another food product that wouldn't exist without fungi.
 It's made by fermenting a strain of a fungus found in soil, called Fusarium venenatum.

 A huge variety of the food on our plates are given a helping a hand by our fungal friends.